Fito/Fito.github.io/_posts/2017-04-18-unit-testing.markdown

 title:  "Unit Testing"
 date:   2017-04-18 23:53:42 -0700
 ---
-I joined Entelo about two and a half months ago and I'm excited to be working as part of a team that fully embraces testing as part our software development process.
+I joined Entelo about two and a half months ago, I'm excited to be working as part of a team that fully embraces testing as part our software development process.

-Unit tests provide many benefits in the short and long run.
+Tests provide many benefits in the short and long run.
 However, instead of writing about these benefits, I will assume that you are already familiar with them.
 I will instead focus on some of the practices I follow when writing unit tests.
 Tests are an investment into your future codebase.
 The benefits of your investment could be reaped at different points in time, maybe as soon as the next couple of hours of coding, or while making changes to your codebase months later.

 However, like with any other type of investment, you should invest wisely.
-Tests are code, which means they require some level of maintenance.
+Tests are code, which means they require maintenance.
 Also, slow tests increase development time and, when ran as part of a continuous integration system, can even get in the way of a deployment.
-To get the most out of unit tests, while keeping their cost down, I apply the few rules of thumb:
+To get the most out of unit tests, while keeping their cost down, I apply a few rules of thumb:

 #### Test only public interfaces
 An object's public interface is the way other objects in the system can interact with it.
 It encompasses a contract with the rest of the codebase.
-When this contract is broken tests should fail, thus raising an alarm that there is a broken path through the codebase.
+When this contract is broken tests should fail, thus raising an alarm that there is an incorrect path through the codebase.
 However, private methods and the internals of a class should be allowed to change freely as long as the contract is not broken.
-Testing a private method adds unnecessary friction to the development process and provides little value, if at all.
+Testing a private method adds unnecessary friction to the development process and provides little value, if at all, and it couples the tests to the implementation.

 Example:
 ```ruby